-While the COVID-19 pandemic did not materially adversely affect our business operations in the three months ended March 31, 2022 and 2021, economic and health conditions in the United States and across most of the globe have continued to change during the first three months of 2022 and thereafter.
+While the COVID-19 pandemic did not materially adversely affect our business operations in the three and six months ended June 30, 2022, economic and health conditions in the United States and across most of the globe have continued to change.
 The emergence of COVID-19 variants, such as the Delta and Omicron variants, have further disrupted the global economy.
 As a result of the COVID-19 pandemic, including the emergence of new variants, we have experienced and may continue to experience disruptions that could impact aspects of our business, including our progress towards the completion of our clinical studies and other associated drug development activities.
 Possible future disruptions are currently difficult to foresee and include, but are not limited to, potential risk areas as noted below: